McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/attachments/index.en.md

 ### Single language

-The shortcode lists files found in a specific folder.
-The name of the folder depends on your page type (either branch bundle, leaf bundle or page).
+The shortcode lists files found in a specific directory.
+The name of the directory depends on your page type (either branch bundle, leaf bundle or page).

-1. If your page is a leaf bundle, attachments must be placed in a nested `index.files` folder, accordingly.
+1. If your page is a leaf bundle, attachments must be placed in a nested `index.files` directory, accordingly.

     > * content
     >   * _index.md